-This discussion is intended to be an easily readable analysis of the City of Wilsonville Urban Renewal Agency's (Agency) financial activities based on currently known facts, decisions and conditions.
-It focuses on current year activities and should be read in conjunction with the financial statements that follow.
+As management of the City of Wilsonville's Urban Renewal Agency, we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities for the fiscal year ended June 30, 2015.
+The focus is on current year activities and should be read in conjunction with the financial statements that follow.